TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/lesson.md

 6. **Review**
 	* From what you saw yesterday, go over anything the class is struggling with.
 Cover concepts or reviewing things students are struggling with

+###Accommodation/Differentiation
+Students can create a variable size board

+The checker can actually all be done using one function taking in the start x and y and the movement of the x and y.

 [Project Spec - Tic-Tac-Toe]: project.md